Sampaguitas/pdb_client/README.md

 ### Type of Projects:

-Typically, projects having: multiple MTO's, a large number of items, multiple inspection locations, multiple deliveries happening over a long period of time, multiple stock locations or frabricators to deliver the material to.
+Typically, projects having: multiple Material Take Off, a large number of items, multiple inspection locations, multiple deliveries happening over a long period of time, multiple stock locations and multiple frabricators to be delivered.

 ### How does it work: